dpc10ster/RJafroc/cran-comments.md

 None.

 # FAILURE SUMMARY (from last attempted submission) #
-* The `Solaris` error which resulted in archival of the previous submission has been corrected.
+* The `Solaris` error, which resulted in archiving of the previous submission, has been corrected.

 # All revdep maintainers were notified of the release on RELEASE DATE. #
 Not applicable.